 The injuries sustained (both emotional and physical) as well as damage to property and loss of income as a result of the accident all fall under damages in legal jargon.
 How much the victim should be paid for this will be the point of heated arguments between the opposing sides.
 The defense team will naturally want to keep the compensation as low as possible while the injured party will be pushing for the amount to be as high as possible.

 There are a variety of options that you can use to claim compensation for damages caused in a personal injury claim.
-Am experienced personal injury lawyer knows the best option to use so that you can get the compensation that you deserve.
+An experienced personal injury lawyer in New Bedford, MA, knows the best option to use so that you can get the compensation that you deserve.

-To hire an experienced lawyer in Cape Cod, Massachusetts or Rhode Island, simply contact us at (800)200-7752 or fill out our contact form for a free initial consultation.
+To hire an experienced lawyer in New Bedford, MA,, simply contact us at 508-999-0800 for a free initial consultation.